IRunFasterThanMyCode/IRunFasterThanMyCode.github.io/_posts/2017-03-15-Ultrarunner-Or-Ultra-Runner.md

 for (t in c("ultrarunning", "ultra-running", "ultra running")) {
   ur_count[[t]] <- length(grep(t, ur_tweets_text, ignore.case = TRUE))
 }
+par(mar = c(0,0,0,0))
 pie(ur_count, col = c("grey90","grey70","grey50"))
 {% endhighlight %}

 ![plot of chunk 2017-03-15_ultrarunning_tweet_pie](/figures/2017-03-15_ultrarunning_tweet_pie-1.png)

-There are a lot more Tweets relating to ultra "running" compared to ultra "marathon", with 11977 Tweets in the starting data set.
-However, again we lose a lot of Tweets through retweets leaving us with only 2198 Tweets to play with.
-After trimming out Tweets that don't follow the format that I am looking at here, we are left with only 179 -- even less than in the last analysis.
+There are a lot more Tweets relating to ultra "running" compared to ultra "marathon", with 11953 Tweets in the starting data set.
+However, again we lose a lot of Tweets through retweets leaving us with only 2127 Tweets to play with.
+After trimming out Tweets that don't follow the format that I am looking at here, we are left with only 178 -- even less than in the last analysis.

 In this case, it is less clear cut, and whilst the single word term "ultrarunning" is used most often, the two word "ultra running" is not far behind.
 Damn, I wanted a clearly defined outcome, but I guess I will let you off whichever one you choose to use.
 But god help anybody who chooses to hyphenate either term...